Amazon rolls out in-car delivery

 The online retailer announced Tuesday that in-car deliveries are now available.
 To use it, customers must have Amazon Prime and must download the Amazon Key app, which already allows in-home deliveries.
 Amazon said that no additional hardware is needed to access the feature.

-The app sends a series of notifications, including a delivery window and a confirmation when the package has been dropped off and the car locked.
+The app sends a series of notifications, including a delivery window.
+In the app, customers can check to see when an Amazon rep has unlocked the car to make the delivery and when the car has been locked back up with the package inside.

 The feature will be available for select items in 37 cities, for Amazon Prime customers who have vehicles from Chevrolet, Buick, GMC, Cadillac and Volvo.
-The cars must be a 2015 model or newer.
+The cars must be a 2015 model or newer and be OnStar-equipped (On Call for Volvo).

 A select group of customers was given early access by Amazon to review the feature.
 Scott L. from Miami said he found it convenient.